kernpunkt/hush/README.md

 **Note:** All keys get prefixed with `hush-` in the AWS SecretsManager to avoid namespace pollution.

+You can also provide an optional parameter `-m, --message` to provide a sort of "commit message" for the current version of your secret.

 ### Pulling `.env` file

 ![](/docs/hush-pull.gif)